pramsey/crunchyblog/constraints/index3.md

 );
 ```

-### Check Constraints
+## Check Constraints

-PostgreSQL column level constraints can only operate on the incoming value, so we are restricted to some very low-level tests of data quality:
+We've added a couple simple check constraints in the table definition:

 * we want our road segments to have a non-zero length; and,
 * we want our road segments to have no self-intersections, to be "simple".